Hawthorne001/Quaternion/README.md

 Quaternion uses libQuotient under the hood; some Quaternion problems are actually problems of libQuotient.
 If you haven't found your case below, check also the troubleshooting section in libQuotient README.md.

-#### No E2EE support
-If you don't see "Enable E2EE (BETA)" box in the login window, it means that your Quaternion build does not support E2EE at all.
-Work with the packager if you use a package, or build Quaternion with E2EE support (see [BUILDING.md](./BUILDING.md)) to make it possible.

 #### Older messages don't get decrypted in E2EE rooms
 Unfortunately, this is a limitation in the current libQuotient code: it doesn't